 If your client dies before age 75, we'll normally pay any benefits tax free.

 - If your client dies holding accumulation funds then the payment will be assessed against their lifetime allowance.
 This process is part of dealing with their estate and is carried out by your client's legal representative.
-Their beneficiaries will need to pay tax on any amount over the lifetime allowance or where it’s not paid within two years of Aviva being told of their death.
+Their beneficiaries will need to pay tax on any lump sum over the lifetime allowance or where it’s not released to the chosen beneficiary within two years of Aviva being told of their death.

 - If your client dies holding de-accumulation funds then the payment will be tax free if paid as an income, and tax free if paid as a lump sum as long as that lump sum is paid within two years of Aviva being told of their death

-If your client dies aged 75 or over, and we make a single payment to a trust they have nominated, it will be taxed at 45%.
+If your client dies aged 75 or over, their beneficiaries will pay tax at their marginal rate(s) of income tax on any benefits that they receive.
+If the plan is written under trust, or we make a lump sum payment to a trust that the client has nominated, it will be taxed at 45%.

 Tax rules may change.
 Any tax benefits depend on an individual's circumstances.